exaloop/codon/docs/sphinx/tutorial/primer.rst

 Pipelines
 ~~~~~~~~~

-Seq extends the core Python language with a pipe operator, which is
+Codon extends the core Python language with a pipe operator, which is
 similar to bash pipes (or F#'s ``|>`` operator).
 You can chain multiple
 functions and generators to form a pipeline: